Test Detail

 What is PSA Profile?

 The prostate is a small walnut-shaped gland located just below the bladder and in front of the rectum in males.
-It produces a protein called prostate-specific antigen (PSA) that is mostly found in semen (also produced by the prostate gland) and is present in small amounts in the bloodstream of all men.
+It produces a protein called prostate-specific antigen (PSA) that is mainly found in semen (also produced by the prostate gland) and is present in small amounts in the bloodstream of all men.
 It helps liquify the semen and facilitates sperm motility during ejaculation in males.

 What is PSA Profile used for?

-A PSA Profile is done:
+The PSA Profile is done:

 • To screen for prostate cancer.